 Robin is a 2013 Sundance Creative Producing Fellow.
 His feature documentary debut, Gods and Kings (2012), about masks, magic and media in the Guatemalan highlands, won the Intangible Culture Prize at the RAI International Festival of Ethnographic Films (Scotland, 2013) and was the opening night film at Ethnocineca (Austria, 2014).
 His latest documentary, The Hand That Feeds (2014), about a bitter struggle for justice at a New York City deli, broadcast on PBS (where it has been nominated for an Emmy) and picked up awards at several festivals (including Full Frame, DOC NYC and AFI Docs) and press acclaim at its theatrical run this Spring.
 His latest project, City of Movement, an archival collage, is currently playing on infinite loop at the Museum of the City of New York.
-Between directing projects, he works as a professional editor, shaping commissioned shorts and branded content for companies like AMC and Vox Creative.
+Between directing projects, he works as an editor in a variety of genres.

 (2014) Shy sandwich-maker Mahoma Lopez unites his undocumented immigrant coworkers to fight abusive conditions at a popular New York restaurant chain.
 The epic power struggle that ensues turns a single city block into a battlefield in America’s new wage wars.